abinashpun/abinashpun.github.io/_pages/cv.md

 Research Experience
 ======
-* Developing the software and analysis framework for SpinQuest Experiment at Fermi National Laboratory
+* Developing the software and analysis framework (C/C++ and CERN ROOT based) for SpinQuest Experiment at Fermi National Laboratory
 * Data management for SpinQuest Experiment (Grid Computing)
 * Electro-Magnetic Calorimeter of sPHENIX experiment at RHIC (Brookhaven National Laboratory)
 * Jet-related Two Particle Correlations in small systems at PHENIX experiment at RHIC (Brookhaven National Laboratory)